department-of-veterans-affairs/va.gov-team/products/identity-personalization/login.gov/signin-provider-research-plan.md

 *Pro tip: Limit 3 goals per study.
 If you have more than 3 goals, consider how to break up your research into iterative studies.*

 1. How will the addition of Login.gov and other design modifications to the VA.gov sign-in modal impact a user's ability to sign in?
-2. Given more information about Login.gov and ID.Me, what information does the Veteran find most important, is this information sufficient, and which credential provider would users choose if they had to select a preference?
+2. What information does the Veteran find most important or least important in a sign-in option and which type of credential provider would users prefer given the choice of goverment-created or private sector?

 ### Outcome